ashwinvis/beyond-100-test-cov/README.md

 ## Problem statement

 A CLI tool which

 - Read a CSV file containing a list of cities and their founding year
-- Printing the result
+- Does some operation, for example, printing the result

 # How does `typing` help you?